-What can be done to prevent infections?
+What can we do to prevent infection?

 It is important to understand that we may not be aware of someone who is infected and as long as simple infection control measures are in place at all times it will help to prevent infection.